adjust/unity_sdk/README.md

 Android post build process initially checks for the presence of `AndroidManifest.xml` file in the Android plugins folder.
 If there is no `AndroidManifest.xml` file in `Assets/Plugins/Android/` it creates a copy from our compatible manifest file `AdjustAndroidManifest.xml`.
 If there is already an `AndroidManifest.xml` file, it checks and changes the following:

-1. Adds the adjust broadcast receiver.
+1. Adds the Adjust broadcast receiver.
 For more details, consult the official [Android SDK README][android].
-Please, have in mind that if you are using your **own broadcast receiver** which handles `INSTALL_REFERRER` intent, you don't need the adjust broadcast receiver to be added in your manifest file.
-Remove it, but inside your own receiver add the call to the adjust broadcast receiver like described in [Android guide][android-custom-receiver].
+Please, have in mind that if you are using your **own broadcast receiver** which handles `INSTALL_REFERRER` intent, you don't need the Adjust broadcast receiver to be added in your manifest file.
+Remove it, but inside your own receiver add the call to the Adjust broadcast receiver like described in [Android guide][android-custom-receiver].
 2. Adds the permission to connect to the internet.
 3. Adds the permission to access information about Wi-Fi networks.

 ## <a id="additional-features">Additional features

-Once you integrated the adjust SDK into your project, you can take advantage of the following features.
+Once you integrated the Adjust SDK into your project, you can take advantage of the following features.

 ### <a id="event-tracking">Event tracking

-You can tell adjust about any event you wish.
+You can tell Adjust about any event you wish.
 Suppose you want to track every tap on a button.
 You would just need to create a new Event Token in your [dashboard].
 Let's say that Event Token is `abc123`.
 In your button's click handler method you could then add the following lines to track the click:

 ```cs
 AdjustEvent adjustEvent = new AdjustEvent("abc123");